ahmedcodein/word_guesser/README.md

 1. Extending the difficulty levels to cover words with 4, 7 letters or more
 2. More languages can be included to reach larger base of players who are interested to play the game in other languages
-3. A score to account for the number of words are guessed with each game round
+3. A score to count the number of guessed words with each round

 ## 5 Credits